TheMysteriousStranger90/LogAnalyzerForWindows/README.md

-# Log Analyzer for Windows
+# AzioEventLog Analyzer

 ![Screenshot of the application](Screenshots/Screen1.png)

-A Windows Event Log monitoring and analysis tool with real-time tracking, database storage, and advanced filtering capabilities.
+AzioEventLog Analyzer is a monitoring and analysis tool with real-time tracking, database storage, advanced filtering capabilities, and interactive dashboard visualization.

 ## Features